 Trainings & Memberships

 Amanda Petrik-Gardner is a member of The TLC Foundation for BFRBs.
-Click HERE to see profile.
-Amanda has completed the Virtual Professional Training Institute through The TLC Foundation for BFRBs and has extensive training in both the Comprehensive Behavioral (ComB) Model and the Habit Reversal Model.
+Amanda has completed the Virtual Professional Training Institute through The TLC Foundation for BFRBs and has extensive training in both the Comprehensive Behavioral (ComB) Model and Habit Reversal Training.

 The items listed here assist in blocking the hair pulling, skin picking, or nail biting.
 They are especially beneficial for individuals that pull, pick, or bite habitually and are unaware they are doing it.
 Utilize these items on your fingers or the site of the picking/pulling/biting, such as your fingertips, scalp, eye brows or lashes, or on your skin.